-Examination syllabi represent the body of knowledge typically covered in similar accredited engineering programs in Canada in a particular discipline of engineering.
+Examination syllabi represent an expert determination of the academic knowledge required to practice a particular discipline of engineering in Canada.
 Syllabi are divided in three categories:

 - Basic studies: foundational math and science topics, common to most disciplines;

-- Complementary studies: safety, economics, sustainability and engineering management topics, common to CEAB programs; and
+- Complementary studies: safety, economics, sustainability and engineering management topics; and

 - Discipline-specific studies: divided by: